SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

     > Field 'customfield_...' cannot be set.
 It is not on the appropriate screen, or unknown.

-    Ask Jira Admin to update Issue creation screen for your project and Task issue type.
+    Ask Jira Admin to update Issue creation screen for your project and Maintenance issue type.
 It is missing Team or Sprint field.

 1. Search for active sprint fails